jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/RNN_lab_guided.md

 The data and the code are in the `\TextGeneration` directory.

-The data is transformed to one-hot encoding for building the classifier, assuming that the number of classes is the number of unique characters in the text.
+The data is transformed to a classification task assuming that the number of classes is the number of unique characters in the text and the attributes are windows of the text of a specific length.

 The code is in `TextGenerator.py`.
-This code reads the data file and generates a training set by sequentially extracting windows of size `maxlen` moving the window `step` number of characters every iteration.
+This code reads the data file (by default `poetry4.txt`) and generates a training set by sequentially extracting windows of size `maxlen` moving the window `step` number of characters every iteration.
 For each window the class correspond to the next character.

-The classes are transformed to one-hot encoding of the size the number of different characters in the text.
+The attributes of the sequences and the classes are transformed to a one-hot encoding of the size the number of different characters in the text.

+After training the model the text is generated providing a random seed of size `maxlen` to the model to obtain the prediction, the prediction is added to the seed and the leftmost character is discarded.
+This is repeated several times to obtain the text.

+ The prediction of the next character is obtained as a probability distribution, this distribution is not used directly but is sampled to be able to obtain more diversity from the text rebalancing the probabilities obtained from the model (see funcion `sample`).

 The architecture for this task is composed by:

 * A first RNN layer with input size the length of the training window with as many attributes per element in the sequence as unique characters.
 * Optionally several stacked RNN layers
-* A dense layer with softmax activation of size the number or characters
+* A dense layer with softmax activation of size the number of characters

+The optimizer used is `adam`,
+the loss function is the categorical crossentropy.

 Elements to play with:

+* The length of the window and the step used to move the window
+* The size of the input file (use for example the small data file)
 * The type of RNN (LSTM, GRU, SimpleRNN)
 * The dropout
 * The number of layers
+* Batch size
+* Number of epochs
+* Use other optimizer like `SGD`, `RMSprop` or `adagrad`

+There is no good way for validating the results of this task, we can judge subjectively the quality of the generated poetry, but judging the quality of poetry is a hairy matter.

+We can look for more objective things like the variety of the vocabulary, the distribution of the words or the number of incorrect words, for example.

 - - - -